xbalder/self-report-frontend/README.md

 ### Setup

+Please be sure to use 'yarn' instead of 'npm' as package manager.

   1. Clone this repository
   2. Create a `.env` file based on the `.env.example` file and fill it with your configuration.
 See below to learn more about the configuration.
-  4. Run `npm run serve` to test locally and `npm run build` to build application
+  4. Run `yarn serve` to test locally and `yarn build` to build application

 #### Configuration